-- "New paradigm" for source controls requires consideration of security with safety - "New paradigm" requires a new focus but it must still be based on a Classification System, like that inherent in the "Old Paradigm." - Only a small fraction of orphan sources in the U.S. may have a potential for security concerns, but the existence of orphan sources continues to be a public health issue from the focus of the "Old paradigm" - i.e., safety. - Although the current Regulatory Framework is based on providing safety in the control of sources, it is decentralized and inefficient
+- "New paradigm" for source controls requires consideration of security with safety - "New paradigm" requires a new focus but it must still be based on a Classification System, like that inherent in the "Old Paradigm." - Only a small fraction of orphan sources in the U.S. may have a potential for security concerns, but the existence of orphan sources continues to be a public health issue from the focus of the "Old paradigm" - i.e., safety. - The Regulatory Framework for source control is decentralized and inefficient